hashicorp/terraform/website/docs/configuration/expressions.html.md

     If the resource has the `count` argument set, the value of this expression is a _list_ of objects representing its instances.

+    If the resource has the `for_each` argument set, the value of this expression is a _map_ of objects representing its instances.

     For more information, see
     [references to resource attributes](#references-to-resource-attributes) below.
 * `var.<NAME>` is the value of the